 Apart from designating an administrator as ‘Account Manager’, you have the option to grant ‘Manage Organization’ privilege to any other member of your MSP org.
 When you grant this permission to an administrator, he will have admin privileges on the client org.
 Similarly, if the permission is granted to a password administrator or to a password user, they will have the respective privileges.

-For security reasons, PMP enforces approval process for managing an organization.
+For security reasons, Password Manager Pro enforces approval process for managing an organization.
 That means, while any administrator at the MSP can initiate manage permission to a user, it has to be approved by some other administrator at the MSP org.
 One who initiates the request and the one for whom the request is being initiated cannot approve.
 A third administrator has to approve.
 This is to ensure that no administrator is able to acquire manage permission for himself or grant that privilege to anyone else without the approval of another admin.
 This essentially means that the MSP org should have a minimum of three administrators to carry out this process.